Aiguasol/mypackage-demo/README.md

 ## Getting started with Docker

 1. Install [Docker](https://docs.docker.com/get-docker/) and `docker-compose` if you haven't already.
+1. Clone this repository and adapt `pyproject.toml` to your needs: package name, CLI commands, etc.
-2. copy `.env.sample` to `.env` and edit the variables as needed.
+1. Copy `.env.sample` to `.env` and edit the variables as needed.
    1. `POETRY_HTTP_BASIC_AIGUASOL_PASSWORD` should not be committed to version control.
-3. Launch containers with `docker compose up -d`
+1. Launch containers with `docker compose up -d`
-4. Open the project inside a container using `vscode` remote container utilities.
+1. Open the project inside a container using `vscode` remote container utilities.
    1. with the `Remote - Containers` extension, open the command palette and select `Remote-Containers: Open Folder in Container`.
+   2. Alternatively use `docker compose exec -it demo bash` to access the container through `bash.
-5. Update the code in `src/` and add dependencies as needed with `poetry add <package>`.
+1. Update the code in `src/` and add dependencies as needed with `poetry add <package>`.
-6. Build the project and publish it to Aiguasol's repository using `poetry build` and `poetry publish --repository aiguasol`.
+1. Build the project and publish it to Aiguasol's repository using `poetry build` and `poetry publish --repository aiguasol`.

 ## Getting started without Docker